 Isotherm Must Be Properly Installed to Benefit From Isotherm R-value

 While R-Value is an excellent way to determine how effective Ceiling Insulation will be at resisting the transfer of heat.
 This only applies if the insulation has been installed properly.
 For example, if ceiling insulation is compressed.
-The R-value will be reduced to that of the compressed thickness.
-This is because you are squeezing all the air out of the Ceiling Insulation and it needs this a mount of air in order to work how it has been designed to.
+The R-value will be reduced to that of the compressed thickness of the insulation.
+This is because you are squeezing all the air out of the Ceiling Insulation and it needs this amount of air in order to work as it has been designed to.
+Check out The Isotherm Roll Prices.

 R-value loss with Compressing Roof Insulation